tnichols217/notes/CSDS 391/W/W1_tln32.md

 chatGPT displays intelligence in this scenario by being able to produce a result with a logical line of reasoning on a somewhat subjective question.

 chatGPT does not show intelligence in the manner that it does not take a personal opinion - like a human would - on an opinionated question and opted instead for a "best fit" for the situation.

+## Overall Displays of Intelligence

+1. Understand and predict the future of physical system

+## Overall Displays of Non-intelligence